GREGORIE NECK PLANTATION | SOLD FEBRUARY 14, 2024 | $35,000,000

-Gregorie Neck will soon be the newest extension of two nationally recognized conservation jewels: the ACE Basin (Ashepoo-Combahee-Edisto) and SOLO (Southern Lowcountry) Basin, comprising 500,000 acres of preserved lands.
+Gregorie Neck is the newest extension of two nationally recognized conservation jewels: the ACE Basin (Ashepoo-Combahee-Edisto) and SOLO (Southern Lowcountry) Basin, comprising 500,000 acres of preserved lands.
 It is a key piece of the Sentinel Landscape, which was established in 2023, in an aim to focus conservation efforts towards the strategic support of military readiness and ecological resilience.

 Rarely does a plantation property possess so many superlatives.
 And rarely is it turnkey.